Crisis Management

 Final Takeaways

-In any organization, whether it is small or large, problems or dangers are bound to happen that can disrupt the smooth operations or affect it negatively.
-The organizational hazards, which can occur unexpectedly and drastically, are capable of causing immense harm to its workforce or stakeholders.
-Such occurrences can be defined as crises, and it is essential to manage them with efficiency and tact.
+In any organization, whether small or large, problems or dangers are bound to arise that can disrupt smooth operations or negatively affect them.
+Organizational hazards, which can occur unexpectedly and severely, can cause immense harm to the workforce or stakeholders.
+Such occurrences can be considered crises, and it is essential to manage them efficiently and tactfully.

 Additional Resources